-HPR 1111, 1121, 2111, 2121 - General PE Activities I, II, III, IV.
+HPR 111(1-2), 112(1-2), 211(1-2), 212(1-2) - General PE Activities I, II, III.
+IV.

 This course is designed to give students a current concept of physical education and recreation by developing body skills while engaging in various anaerobic and aerobic activities.
-Credit for this activity will be given to cheerleaders, dance teams, and other varsity support groups.
-Four practice sessions.
-One hour credit.
+Students and student athletes may receive credit towards graduation for up to four credit hours within the General PE Activities and the Fitness & Conditioning Training series.
+Two to four sessions.
+One to two hours credit